akitsu-sanae/ysd/README.md

 2. run `git clone https://github.com/akitsu-sanae/ysd`
 3. run `cd ysd`
 4. run `cargo build --release`
-5. then, you can fild executable ysd in `./target/release/`
+5. then, you can find executable ysd in `./target/release/`

 # How to use